twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **miTestItem4 Load** – Loads glyph data from `C:\hltemp\glyph.data`.

 ### Toolbar Buttons
-* Secondary **Open** and **Print** options in the **Standard** toolbar – Only the secondary **Print** option does the same.
+* Secondary **Open** and **Print** options in the **Standard** toolbar – Only the secondary **Print** option does the same as the command in the **File** menu or the primary **Print** option.
-* **Generate Glyph Names** (GN in the **Tools** toolbar) – Generates glyph names to `C:\Users\EDenissen\AppData\Roaming\FontCreator12\generatednames.txt`.
-The user **EDenissen** is for Erwin Denissen (sole developer of this program, president and founder of High-Logic B.V.).
+* **Generate Glyph Names** (GN in the **Tools** toolbar) – Generates glyph names to `C:\Users\EDenissen\AppData\Roaming\FontCreator12\generatednames.txt`. **EDenissen** stands for Erwin Denissen (sole developer of this program, president and founder of High-Logic B.V.).
 * **Smooth Points** (S in the **Glyph** toolbar) – Smooths all points.
 Only works in `TGLYPHEDITFORM`.
 * **Smooth and Align Points** (SA in the **Glyph** toolbar) – Smooths and aligns points.
 Only works in `TGLYPHEDITFORM`.
 * **Harmonize** (H in the **Glyph** toolbar) – Harmonizes all contours.
 Only works in `TGLYPHEDITFORM`.
 * **Rounded** (R in the **Glyph** toolbar) – Force rounded points.
 Only works in `TGLYPHEDITFORM`.

 ### Font Overview
-Version 5.0 until 6.5 includes a menu to either toggle or jump to bookmarks for each glyph (the menu is hidden since version 7.0 & above).
+Version 5.0 until 6.5 includes two bookmark menu entries used in each glyph (the menu is hidden since version 7.0 & above).

 ### Composite Glyph Properties
 This dialog includes a text box with glyph indexes at the top right corner (it is shown in old versions only).

 ### Automatic Metrics Wizard
-This dialog includes a text box prompting the user to use the Professional Edition of FontCreator if the Home Edition is used.
+This dialog includes a text box prompting the user to use the Professional Edition (this text box only affects the Home Edition).

 ### OpenType Designer
-These buttons are only shown for GPOS kerning tables.
-The values at the beginning have the capital d in square brackets.
+These buttons only affects kerning tables.
+All buttons are named capital d in square brackets at the beginning.
 * **Clear Value** – Set values for all kerning pairs to zero.
 * **Harmonize** – Harmonizes all kerning pairs in subtables.
 * **Clean Up** – Delete all kerning pairs that have a zero value.

 ### Code Editor
-* Debugger selection dropdown list – Selecting options from the dropdown list will discard the modified code.
+* Debugger selection dropdown list – Selecting options will discard the modified code.
-* Checkbox: **Debug: VOLT.UseGlyphIds** – This option is only used for fonts that have VOLT projects.
+* Checkbox: **Debug: VOLT.UseGlyphIds** – For use with fonts with VOLT projects only.

 ### Font Test Window
 The context menu has two paste options.